Dennis is a passionate soccer player from the United States.

 As a player, having a grasp of the concept of thirds will make you more self-aware of your decisions and where those decisions are being made on the field.
 As a coach, intentionally choosing to use the thirds in your rhetoric will allow you to be a more effective teacher of the game.
 Moreover, the concept of thirds unifies fans as they use it in describing the misfortunes of their team!

 Keep in mind that a soccer pitch is typically 120 yards long, making each third 40 yards in length.
-However, the notion of splitting the field into thirds is just as applicable on any size field.
+However, the notion of splitting the field into thirds is just as applicable to any size field.
 When reading about the different thirds of the field as well as the risk-taking and positioning associated with them, think about your relationship to the game as a player, coach, or fan and how it applies to your role specifically.

 The defensive third is known as the first third, extending from the goal your team is defending until 40 yards up the field.
 As the first third, the defensive third is usually where play starts when a team has possession of the ball.
 Goal kicks start in a team’s own defensive third, and many teams try to start building play from the goalkeeper through the center backs and fullbacks.